HOW TO: Setting up a company in Hong Kong

 - A Chinese company name should contain traditional Chinese characters (繁體字) that can be found in the Kang Xi Dictionary (康熙字典) or Ci Hai Dictionary (辭海) AND also in the ISO 10646 international coding standard.
 Simplified Chinese characters are not acceptable.

 Step 3 - Set up your company structure

 An essential part of Hong Kong company formation is setting up the structure of your company per the following requirements:

 - Directors: a minimum of at least one person to serve as the director of the company, responsible for managing the day-to-day operations of the business.
 One director needs to be a natural person (i.e., an individual).
 Directors do not need to be residents of Hong Kong, but they must be aged 18 or older.

 - Shareholders: a minimum of at least one shareholder.
 Shareholders own part of the company and have a say in major decisions.
 They can be either an individual aged 18 or older, or a corporate.
 100% of shares can be foreign-owned.
 Sole directors can also act as shareholders.

 - Company secretary: a sole director must not act as the company secretary.
 To register a company in Hong Kong, you must appoint a company secretary who is either:

 - a person who lives in Hong Kong; or

 - a body corporate with a registered office or place of business in Hong Kong.
 We provide expert company secretarial services so that your company can meet all of its statutory obligations in Hong Kong.

-- Share capital: no minimum share capital is required.
+- Share capital: no minimum share capital is required for company formation in Hong Kong.
 However, most companies choose to issue at least one ordinary share to one shareholder.
 Bearer shares are not permitted.